docker/docs/docker-hub/domain-audit.md

 > Domain audit is currently in [Early Access](../release-lifecycle.md/#early-access-ea).
 > The feature is enabled for specific user groups as part of an incremental roll-out strategy.

 Domain audit identifies uncaptured users.
-Uncaptured users are Docker users that have authenticated to Docker using an email address associated with one of your verified domains and they're not a member of your organization.
+Uncaptured users are Docker users that have authenticated to Docker using an email address associated with one of your verified domains, but they're not a member of your organization in Docker.
 You can audit domains on organizations that are part of the Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see [Upgrade your subscription](../subscription/upgrade.md).

 Uncaptured users can pose a security threat to your environment because your organization's security settings aren't applied to the user's sessions who aren't part of your organization.
 In addition, you won't have visibility into the activity of uncaptured users.
 Add uncaptured users to your organization to gain visibility into their activity and apply your organization's security settings.